 Awatovi came into being at a time when the concept of clans was first emerging.
 It is said that Awatovi was founded by members of the Bow Clan but many other clans came and went over the years.
 It seems most of the pueblos built in the environs of Antelope Mesa were built by people from the east.
-First Mesa was a form of interface between the eastern people and the western people as many of the clans and societies of the First Mesa area practice rituals first formed in Keresan, Tewa and Towa pueblos closer to the Rio Grande, and sing their stories in archaic versions of those same languages.
+First Mesa was a form of interface between the eastern people and the western people as many of the clans and societies of the First Mesa area practice rituals first formed in Keres, Tewa and Towa pueblos closer to the Rio Grande.
+They even sing their stories in archaic versions of those same languages.
 Walpi, Shungopovi and Hano are living examples of that.
 Some of those same clans and rituals are common to other Hopi villages on Second and Third Mesas but there are subtle differences depending on the physical and spiritual distance each is from First Mesa.

 The 1200's were also a time of great dislocaton as the climate changed considerably for the drier and families and clans migrated cross-country to be closer to more reliable sources of water.
 This was a time when the pueblos of Hovenweep, Betatakin, Keet Siel and others were being abandoned.
 Many of those people added to the populations of Hopi First, Second and Third Mesas but not necessarily to any of the Antelope Mesa/Jeddito pueblos.

 As more and more Towa and Keres-speaking people (mostly coming from the Jemez Mountains and Acoma and Laguna regions in north and central New Mexico) migrated to the Antelope Mesa area, the more the clans and kachinas came to have local presence.
 There was also a long history of Zuni influence in the area as many Zunis, Acomas, Lagunas and Hopis trace the migrations of their families and clans back to ruins found in the Fourmile/Casa Malpais and Wenima areas in eastern Arizona.